Mambo-Token/The-Art-of-Fair-Token-Launch/README.md

 And all Solidcoins have to be launched fair, but with solidcoins there is no need to suppress early whales accumulation.
 In contrary, it would help a lot to get some liquidity.
 Solidcoins are only sold publicly (or partially minted), no closed presales or preallocations.
 Preallocations of solidcoins are in such mimimal quantities that it can be ignored:
-Example: for the hard work of kas.fyi with all the gathering of logo's and socials for all KRC-20 tokens for free,
+Example: for the hard work of https://kas.fyi with all the gathering of logo's and socials for all KRC-20 tokens for free,
 we spend a little amount of tokens into his account (look out for $Gold, $Cafe $Franc...):
 kaspa:qrvsfvasrlt00fnw934rn25fw282fezysyyqkhzld46keggsg7pjxg59tkk96